Bg

 • 3 year milestones mark a period of exciting development for children.
 They learn and grow every day!
 These are general guidelines for 3 year old milestones and it’s perfectly normal if your child isn’t doing all of these things just yet.
 Keep in mind that development is on a spectrum.
 However, if you notice any red flags or have concerns about any development delays, consult with your child’s provider.

-If you're curious about what lies ahead in the coming years, glimpse into the future to see what you might experience once your baby is 4 years old.
+If you're curious about what lies ahead in the coming years, glimpse into the future to see what you might experience once your baby is a .
+Take a look back at how far your baby has come by revisiting what they may have been like as a .

 3 year old development milestones FAQ